Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations.Authoring/README.md

 ## Key concepts

-### ConversationalAnalysisAuthoring
+### AnalyzeConversationAuthoring

-The [`ConversationalAnalysisAuthoring`][ConversationalAnalysisAuthoring_class] is the primary interface for developers using the Azure AI Conversation Authoring client library.
+The [`AnalyzeConversationAuthoring`][AnalyzeConversationAuthoring_class] is the primary interface for developers using the Azure AI Conversation Authoring client library.
 It provides both synchronous and asynchronous operations to access a specific use of conversation authoring, such as creating and managing conversation projects.

 ### Thread safety